AppsFlyerSDK/appsflyer-unity-plugin/docs/DeepLinkIntegrate.md

 ## Universal Links

+Essentially, the Universal Links method links between an iOS mobile app and an associate website/domain, such as AppsFlyer’s OneLink domain (xxx.onelink.me).
 For more on Universal Links check out the guide [here](https://dev.appsflyer.com/hc/docs/initial-setup-2#procedures-for-ios-universal-links).

-Essentially, the Universal Links method links between an iOS mobile app and an associate website/domain, such as AppsFlyer’s OneLink domain (xxx.onelink.me).
-To do so, it is required to:

 ## URI scheme in iOS